jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We see only moving shadows.

 We dart.
 We escape.
-Some grabbed.
+We dart.
 Some captured.
 Crunch.

 We fly.
 We feed.
 We mate.